VulcanoAhab/waybackeess/README.md

 ## About

 **waybackeess** was build to be a fast and easy way to fetch and analyze web archive website's snapshots.
-It is a simple python client API integrated with Elastic Search and Kibana, so you can research semantically and visualize the data.
+It is a simple python client API integrated with Elastic Search and Kibana.
+You can research semantically and visualize the data.

 ### Installation